livingdocsIO/documentation/content/reference/document/includes/introduction.md

     parent: Includes
 ---

 In this section you get an overview of basic principles of includes.
+If you want to know more about Includes in general, go to [Includes Overview]({{< ref "/reference/document/includes" >}}).

 ## Summary of a doc-include